Ensure psychological safety

 The first step to learn is to allow to make mistakes and ensure an environment for openly admitting to being wrong.
 This psychological safety in both - the team’s and the whole company’s levels is crucial while creating a space where people feel comfortable, are able to ask anything or level something at with no fear of being derided.
 When do you know you succeed in building this kind of environment?
 Well, ironically, when a lot more problems and mistakes show up.
 It might sound ridiculous but the situation with safety after changes usually look worse than before.
 It can be very misleading as these difficulties and headaches were probably just hidden.
 And so now we’ve got a chance to face and solve them, and also maybe learn something from them.
 This approach is even more significant in a complex environment in which we can find good answers only through the experiments.

 How to support building this sense of security?
 First of all, confirm that the uncertainty of a situation exists and it’s necessary to explore solutions together.
 This way you’ll show that we all depend on one from another and nobody has all the answers or is infallible.
 We don’t need to hide our doubts and protect ourselves from the effects of not meeting the expectations.
-The uncertainty becomes more acceptable but we still need to provide a proper method of dealing with it like the already mentioned ones - constant asking and collaborative looking for answers, sharing opinions and observations with each other.
+The uncertainty becomes more acceptable but we still need to provide a proper method of dealing with it like the already mentioned ones - constant asking and collaborative looking for answers, sharing opinions, and observations with each other.

 Remember that safety on its own is not enough to build an effective Agile team.
 It leads to a comfort zone where might appear a problem with motivation.
 We don’t want to stay there forever.
-We need accountability gained by setting ambitious goals which will stimulate the development and inspire to reach higher and try harder.
+We need accountability gained by setting ambitious goals that will stimulate the development and inspire to reach higher and try harder.

 Carefully set the sprint goals

 The sprint goal is one of the best Scrum tools to support creativity and flexibility in teamwork.
 But to exploit its full potential we need to use it properly and consider a few subtle but really important issues.
-Setting right and clear sprint goal and adding tasks corresponding with it is vital if you want to keep the effectiveness of the work so think twice before adding another item to the sprint backlog.
+Setting right and clear sprint goals and adding tasks corresponding with it is vital if you want to keep the effectiveness of the work so think twice before adding another item to the sprint backlog.
 Otherwise, you’ll probably end with an inconsistent list of task or you’ll overload it.
 Assigning too many tasks for one sprint kills the creativity as team members focus on just getting the job done not looking for some alternatives.
 It also deprives us of the time stock for unexpected situations which is particularly damaging for teams working in a complex environment.
 It requires preparing for what is possible to predict and leave the safety margin for the unanticipated circumstances.

-Next thing about sprint goal you need to consider is to refer to it within different points of the sprint - not only during the planning and the review stage of the software development process.
+The next thing about the sprint goal you need to consider is to refer to it within different points of the sprint - not only during the planning and the review stage of the software development process.
 This way you’ll check if the works go in the right direction.
 The goal should be worked out together with Product Owner and sometimes it’s even better to set a few of them to gain space for adding extra tasks.